 - Piping Bags: For holding frosting.

-How to Make
+How to Make A Rosette Cake

-How to pipe rosettes on a cake:
+How to Pipe a Rosette

 - Hold the piping bag at a 90 degree angle from the cake.

-- The more times you go around in a circle the larger the rosette will be.
+- Then, while still adding pressure to the piping bag, slowly drag the piping bag around the formed star in a circular motion.
+The more times you go around in a circle the larger the rosette will be.
 For classic rosette cakes going around once is common.

 Tips and Tricks